qnighy/node-cjs-interop/packages/babel-plugin-node-cjs-interop/README.md

 - type: `string[]`
 - default: `[]`

 List of packages to apply the transformation.
+If empty, no transformation is applied.

 Currently there is no way to apply the transformation to all imports.